By:

 1. The Great Barrier Reef, Australia

-Located along the coast of Queensland, Australia lies the magnificent Great Barrier Reef—a natural wonder that spans an area larger than the United Kingdom and is home to thousands of species of marine life.
-The waters are teeming with vibrant coral and a kaleidoscope of tropical fish, sea turtles, dolphins, and even humpback whales.
+Located along the coast of Queensland, Australia lies the Great Barrier Reef—a natural wonder that spans an area larger than the United Kingdom and is home to thousands of species of marine life.
+The waters are filled with bright coral and tropical fish, sea turtles, dolphins, and even humpback whales.

 Read our guide to visiting the Great Barrier Reef